 The Strategic Value of Using Student-Related Data to Achieve Student Success

 Student success in Higher Education has risen in prominence over the last 10 years.
 The growth of dedicated student success ‘centers’ in many universities (primarily in the US) is testament to this, as well as the increased focus by governmental organisations at national and regional levels on higher education’s ‘value for money’ and student ‘outcomes’.
-Long gone are the days when student success might be viewed simply as a function of the individual student – higher education institutions provided the resources, infrastructure and teaching leaving everything else up to students.
+Long gone are the days when student success might be viewed simply as a function of the individual student whereby higher education institutions provided the resources, infrastructure and teaching, leaving everything else up to students.

 A major driver in this attitudinal sea change has been the worrying growth in student debt.
 The impact of student debt has been profound at a political level.
 It cost a leading UK politician (Deputy Prime Minister) his seat in Parliament in the 2016 General Election.
 In the US, Democratic politicians with their eyes set on the White House are jockeying for position to see who can offer the most appealing deal on reducing (or even removing) student debt.

 While I cannot address the current level of student debt, what I can do is show how student success (i.e. successful student outcomes) can be improved radically.
 This, in turn, will reduce the likelihood of student debt accrual as a consequence of student dropout or extensions of periods of study.
 The key to this is staggeringly simple and we’ve had it at our fingertips for a very long time: vital student-related data.
-The challenge we have faced is knowing what to do with it or how to handle it effectively.
+The challenge we have faced is knowing what to do with it and how to handle it effectively.

 Predictive analytics in higher education has been around since at least the end of the 20th century.
 I was using it in a very generic way in the late 1980s and by the mid-2000s, I was using it in earnest to identify the characteristics of students who were failing or struggling badly with their studies.
 The data and the analyses were extremely powerful because it highlighted which groups of students were most likely to succeed and, conversely, which were more likely to drop out or fail to progress or graduate.